 The White House is a magnificent luxury holiday home with character, period property, built in the 1920s, with period features aplenty including mahogany panelling and doors and outstanding views across St Mawes Harbour.
 Dog friendly and the substantial mature gardens offer plenty of privacy and yet you are only a very short walk from the crystal clear waters of Summers Beach, the hotels, restaurants, pubs and shops in this iconic Cornish village.

-Low occupancy discounts are available if staying for 7 nights outside the peak season for 4 or less using two bedrooms, 6 or less using 3 bedrooms.
+Low occupancy discounts are available if staying for 7 nights outside the peak season for 4 or less using two bedrooms

 Location: St Mawes

 A lovely first floor self contained apartment in St Mawes with views overlooking the Percuil River.
-Can be combined with Pelyn to accommodate up to four people.
-Regrettably no children under 12 or pets please.
+Can be combined with Pelyn to accommodate up to four adults.

 Location: St Mawes

 A lovely apartment overlooking the Percuil River in St Mawes.
 Ideal for those wanting great value accommodation for a couple in St Mawes.
-Can be combined with Polmaro to provide accommodation for up to 4 people.
-Regrettably no children under the age of 12 please.
+Can be combined with Polmaro to provide accommodation for up to 4 adults.

 Location: St Mawes